You’re probably already familiar with the basics of an academic essay.

 6. Pay attention to tenses and flow

 Writing an essay is different from a blog post.
 You need to pay attention to using the proper tone and writing style, as noted by your essay prompt.

 If there’s no specific instruction on what tone to use, your essay should assume a formal tone.
 That means avoiding personal pronouns like I, you, and we.

 Passive voice also makes your writing more confusing to read.
 So always assume an active voice and write how you would talk to ensure clarity.

 Another consideration is to never go over the word count limit.
 Some professors can be strict with the word count limit and refuse to read anything after the last word count.

 We understand.
 It’s easy to lose track of the number of words when writing, so having a word count limit for each section can help you manage your essay better.

-Allocate more space for elaborations on segments that answer the essay prompts like the body of literature review or analysis instead of the introduction.
+Allocate more space for elaborations on segments that answer the essay prompts, like the body of the literature review or analysis, instead of the introduction.

 Essay going over the word limit?
 Here’s an interesting video by Millennial Classicist on cutting down the word count.

 The perfect essay goes through rounds and rounds of edit and revision.